19bufordcarl/CarlRPG/Myth & Shadow/Foreword/Why a New System.md

 There are other parts of the system, especially combat with the breaking weapons, armor point / AC limitations and pricing, fire and other environmental damage, that generally just seem a bit unbalanced and confusing to me.

-Meanwhile there are things like spell abilities and
+Meanwhile there are things like spell abilities and their status effects that are left basically as vibes for the referee.
+In my opinion, these are some questionable choices of notes to not play, given some other notes that we spent a long time playing.
+Magic seems to not be a big part of characters in Knave 2e, or at the very least its not something the players can rely on, as they are dependent on the referee giving out spell books in loot mostly.

+For some people they might be fine with this, but I'm playing the fantasy genre because I like magic and I want magic to be a core part of the play experience.
+While this can happen to an extent in Knave, it creates a problem.
+The problem is all the magic is gated through the referee.
+The players can never "research" spells, both in character and IRL to find some effect that they think would be cool or helpful to them and their goals.
+I think this is removing a core part about what I find fun about the game as a player.
+I never run games I wouldn't want to play.
-### Shadowdark Rules
+### Shadowdark
 Shadowdark agrees that things like check resolution, and abilities / classes need to covered in the rules, but for some other things it’s a bit less clear.
-Conditions are not specified in shadowdark, for example.
+Conditions are not specified in Shadowdark, for example.
 So when I cast hold person and paralyze someone, I don’t know what that actually means, it’s up to the GM, (the retired general), to adjudicate this.

 The problem here starts to reveal itself.
 I am not a retired wizard from your fantasy setting.
+As Ben said, Free Kriegspiel requires you to be an expert in the setting, but I'm not!
+I don’t know how hold person works!
+Tell me how the inscrutable arcane magic works please!

+Some thoughts that ran through my brain when trying to decide this ruling:
-I don’t know how hold person works.
-Presumably spells when cast successfully should work the same way every time?
+- Presumably spells when cast successfully should work the same way every time?
 There are critical casts but the effect for that is clearly spelled out.
-There’s all this spell text that the player read and decided they wanted based on the abilities it granted them, I don’t want to disrespect that, so what do I do?
-They just can’t move, and thus can’t attack?
+- There’s all this spell text that the player read and decided they wanted based on the abilities it granted them, I don’t want to disrespect that time, what do I do?
+- They just can’t move, and thus can’t attack?
 Seems ok I guess?
-Well but 5e says melee attacks auto crit, because AC represents you defending yourself which you can’t do while paralyzed, and shadowdark says the same about ac, so maybe it’s an auto crit?
-But wait is that too strong relative to other 2nd level spells?
+Well but 5e says melee attacks auto crit, because AC represents you defending yourself which you can’t do while paralyzed,
+	- Shadowdark says the same about ac, so maybe it’s an auto crit?
+	- But wait is that too strong relative to other 2nd level spells?
 Are players who didn’t choose hold person because they didn’t realize it did that going to feel like I arbitrarily invalidated their choices by making this spell better?

-Maybe I should just tell my players what paralysis means before they take the spell, so they know what to expect and can choose their spells with the knowledge of what they actually do.
-Or maybe they aren’t supposed to know?
+- Maybe I should've told my players what paralysis means before they took the spell, so they know what to expect and can choose their spells with the knowledge of what they actually do.
+	- Or maybe they aren’t supposed to know?
 And I keep it hidden?
+- Well they already took it so I guess after this ruling if they don't like it I think it would only be fair to let them spell swap if they want, its not like they could've read my mind.
+	- As much as I hate retconning if they ask, I can't bring myself to say no here
-Regardless, I should probably write down whatever I decide so I don’t forget it and can reference it whenever hold person comes up.
+- Regardless, I should probably write down whatever I decide so I don’t forget it and can reference it whenever hold person comes up and avoid this issue in the future.

 Wait a minute.
-I just wrote the paralysis condition.
+I just wrote a paralysis condition!
 In this system, the referee has to design the paralysis condition on the spot, or make their own ahead of time.
 Why is this information deemed a note to not be played?
-I expect players to cast their spells, so I know it’ll come up in play, it’s not irrelevant like the pickaxe digging speed example.
+- Surely we expect players to cast their spells, so I know it’ll come up in play.
+	- It’s not irrelevant like the pickaxe digging speed example was.
+- Are spells supposed to be inscrutable to the players?
+	- Assuming I have consistent rulings, then this is only true the first time we play though, seems pretty strange and metagamey.

+Most importantly, I feel this is decidedly not fun and engaging game design.
+In my opinion, the players can't, and shouldn't be expected to, reasonably predict how the GM thinks made up magic should work in a particular fantasy universe they created / found.

+If you're play in a real world analogue or a popular established world that the players all know the rules of physics for, maybe this could work, but this is not something I feel is fun to just intuit at the table.

 Let’s see what Kelsey has to say (about the stupefied condition).